schnoddelbotz/huego-fe/README.md

 ## Installation

-If you have Go installed and want a build from current master:
+If you have [Go](https://golang.org/doc/install) installed and want to build from current master:

 ```bash
 go get github.com/schnoddelbotz/huego-fe